Mental Health and Addiction Treatment in Toronto, Ontario

 Individuals with mental health disorders tend to self-medicate with alcohol or drugs.
 While these substances may ease existing symptoms at first, they can trigger adverse effects leading to worse symptoms in the long term.
 Mental illnesses are caused by a plethora of factors, and it’s unlikely that substance abuse is the sole cause of any mental illness.
 However, individuals at risk of mental health problems will increase their chances of developing a mental illness if they abuse drugs or alcohol.

 Mental health problems and substance use disorders will usually not improve unless treated.
 It can often feel like the individual is facing an impossible situation due to overlapping symptoms that often amplify each other.
 However, with the right combination of treatment and support, one can recover from a dual diagnosis and get their life back on track.
-CCFA’s mental health and addiction treatment centre offers a holistic client-centred perspective that combines mental health support and traditional rehab programs for treating co-occurring disorders.
+Canadian Centre for Addictions’s mental health and addiction treatment centre offers a holistic client-centred perspective that combines mental health support and traditional rehab programs for treating co-occurring disorders.

-How CCFA Tackles Mental Health and Addiction
+How the Canadian Centre for Addictions Tackles Mental Health and Addiction

-At CCFA’s mental health and addiction rehab centres, we understand that addiction is only a symptom.
-It is a person’s temporary solution to an already existing problem.
-Behaviours of addiction are used to self-medicate, numb, and escape from underlying issues, emotions, and feelings.
-We work to help identify these underlying issues specific to each individual that enters our program.
+At the drug rehab centre, we understand that addiction is merely a symptom.
+It is a person’s temporary solution to an existing problem.
+Addictive behaviours are used to self-medicate, numb, and escape from underlying issues, emotions, and feelings.
+We strive to uncover these specific underlying issues for each individual who enters our program.

 We do this with the following: